architkannan/architkannan/README.md

 # Hi, I’m Archit

-I’m a data and business analyst who enjoys understanding how things actually work.
-In every role I’ve taken on, I’ve seen teams put in the effort but struggle with unclear processes or scattered data.
-That pushed me toward analytics, and it helped me uncover the systems, workflows, and bottlenecks that shape real performance.

-Today, I focus on turning messy datasets and opaque processes into clear insights.
-I work across SQL, Python, Power BI, and Excel to build dashboards, define KPIs, and create reporting setups that help teams make better, faster decisions.
+I combine product and marketing experience with analytics expertise to build data-driven, impact-focused projects.
+My work sits at the intersection of workflows, processes, and data.
+I help teams understand what’s really happening beneath the surface so they can make better decisions with clarity and confidence.

-### What I work on
+### What I've worked on
 - Improving process visibility in low-data-maturity environments.
-- Defining KPIs and establishing consistent measurement methods.
+- Defining KPIs and setting up consistent reporting foundations.
-- Building Power BI dashboards and data models that highlight what matters.
+- Building Power BI dashboards and data models that highlight operational and performance insights.
-- Analyzing funnels, onboarding journeys, and operational data to find bottlenecks.
+- Analyzing onboarding, funnel, and operational datasets to uncover bottlenecks and growth opportunities.
-- Working with cross-functional teams to streamline workflows and support decision-making.
+- Partnering with cross-functional teams to streamline workflows and strengthen decision-making.

 ### Tools & Skills
 **Power BI · SQL · Python · Excel · Process Mapping · KPI Design · Dashboarding · Data Storytelling**